Dennisadira/Dennisadira/README.md

 - 👋 Hi, I’m @Dennisadira
 - 👀 I’m interested in sofware egnineering
-- 🌱 I’m currently learning mircoservice design patterns
+- 🌱 I’m currently working on different mircoservice design patterns
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...the above
 - 📫 How to reach me dennisadira@gmail.com

 <!---